With updates being given everyday, we felt it was important to create a single space where you can find everything that you need!

 There was a lot of speculation before Johnson’s update on 20th March as to how the government was planning to further support employers.
 What they have come up with, which has been received gratefully by many, is the Coronavirus Job Retention Scheme.
 As suggested by its name, the scheme’s primary objective is to prevent the laying-off of employees whose salaries would have been unpayable.

 For employers to access this support, they will first need to identify and designate “furloughed workers” (workers who would have been temporarily laid off) and notify the employees of this change of employment status.
 This communication with the employee must be kept, but can be an email.
 This will largely depend on their employment contract and may be subject to dispute or negotiation.
-Employers will then need to submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal.
+Employers will then need to submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal (opened on Monday 20th April).
 Once the furloughed workers have been identified, HMRC will reimburse up to 80% of their salaries; this is capped at £2,500 per employee per calendar month.

 The £2,500 cap relates to the gross salary element only, and any related employer contributions towards NI or pensions (at the auto-enrolment rate) can be claimed in addition.
+Note that as April is the start of a new tax year, all employers in receipt of Employers Allowance will have the £4,000 benefit reset, which means that only employers with large payrolls will make NI contributions in April.
+The government has confirmed that you can’t claim back the employers NI until your allowance has been used.
+Therefore, most claims in April will just be the gross pay (at 80%) and pension contributions.
 For employees who’s pay varies each month, if the employee has been employed for a full twelve months prior to the claim, you can claim for the higher of either:

 o The same month’s earning from the previous year